& SOCIAL ACTION

 In the Justice Peace and Social Action group, we are guided by McKillop's values of welcoming, nurturing, affirming, diversity, social justice, and spirituality.
 We see in Jesus' words and examples that the pursuit of social justice is an important path in living the faith we share.

-We are collecting donations on the 6th and 7th of EACH month that will then be delivered to the Food Bank.
+We are collecting donations the beginning of each month that will then be delivered to the Food Bank.

 Items like canned soup, pasta, formula, peanut butter, and canned tuna are always appreciated and will go on to feed those in need in our community!

-You can drop off donations the first and second of each month between the hours of 9am-Noon and 1:30-3:00pm.
+You can drop off donations on the designated days between the hours of 9AM - NOON JUNE 7TH and 8TH, 2021!

 If you want, you can also make a donation to the food bank through McKillop by sending a cheque (or just sliding it into our mail slot) or etransfer (firstname.lastname@example.org).